 Per the Kakaako Makai Area Rules, off street Parking Requirements (Section 15-23-68, HAR) are differentiated by principal use.
 Commercial and all other use category is the primary guideline for the park space.
-The eating and drinking establishments category and Auditorium/Churches or Theaters category are applicable for off-street parking requirements for the food concessions and biergarten, as well as the amphitheater, respectively.
+The Eating and drinking establishments category and Auditorium/Churches or Theaters category inform off-street parking requirements for the food concessions and biergarten, as well as the amphitheater, respectively.

-Table 6 Off-Street Parking Requirements
+Table 5 Off-Street Parking Requirements